Small Business Program

 The investment made to UWGC by our 365 Small Business Circle Participants provides funding for a number of Mini-Grants of up to $1,500 each for programs and agencies to conduct life-changing work in Gloucester County.

 To learn more about the United Way of Gloucester County or to donate, please visit uwgcnj.org.
-For more information about the Live United Mini-Grant Program, contact Jennifer Long, Director of Community Engagement at 856-845-4303 ext.
-13 or email at email@example.com.
+For more information about the Live United Mini-Grant Program, contact Michael Gower, Executive Director, at 856-845-4303 ext.
+3 or 4 or email at firstname.lastname@example.org.

 The following organizations received Mini-Grants for Year 2021: